Debug exceptions in .NET applications using Snapshot Debugger

 Snapshots might contain personal data or other sensitive information in variable and parameter values.
 Snapshot data is stored in the same region as your Application Insights resource.

 This section discusses limitations for the Snapshot Debugger.

 Debug snapshots are stored for 15 days.
 The default data retention policy is set on a per-application basis.
 If you need to increase this value, you can request an increase by opening a support case in the Azure portal.
 For each Application Insights instance, a maximum number of 50 snapshots are allowed per day.

-The Snapshot Debugger requires symbol files on the production server to decode variables and to provide a debugging experience in Visual Studio.
+The Snapshot Debugger requires symbol files on the production server to:

 .pubxml file so that symbols are published in release mode: